 Stretch goals can make crowdfunding campaigns more complicated.
 The production of extra elements and rewards can create an additional layer of risk in terms of shipping and production costs.

-The creators of Torment: Tides of Numenera issued an apology to backers after it that some of its campaign’s stretch goals — which were supposed to fund extra features, such as a companion roster and Italian localization — had not been met.
+However, stretch goals can add a whole new level of complexity to your campaign.
+So you have to ask yourself if you’re up to the task.
+The creators of Torment: Tides of Numenera issued an apology to backers after some of its campaign’s stretch goals — which were supposed to fund extra features, such as a companion roster and Italian localization — had not been met.

 Should You Stretch?

 Christopher Haskins, owner and head of game development at Nord Games, says that stretch goals should be used with care.
 While the company’s recent dungeon tile project used stretch goals to add more value to backers’ pledges, an upcoming project — a card game — has no stretch goals at all.